Tom Courtenay: 1980–1999

+2001–present

+In 2002, based on an idea by Michael Godley, Courtenay compiled a one-man show Pretending To Be Me based on the letters and writings of poet Philip Larkin, which first played at the West Yorkshire Playhouse in Leeds.
+It later transferred to the Comedy Theatre in the West End in London.
 In 2007, Courtenay appeared in two films: Flood, a disaster epic in which London is overwhelmed by floods, and The Golden Compass, an adaptation of Philip Pullman's novel, playing the part of Farder Coram.
 In 2008, he appeared in the BBC adaptation of Little Dorrit by Charles Dickens, playing William Dorrit, and the Christmas edition of The Royle Family, playing David (Senior).
 In March 2011, he joined the cast of Gambit, a film starring fellow RADA alumnus Alan Rickman that began filming in May.
 The film was released in Great Britain in November 2012.
-In 2012, he co-starred in Quartet, directed by Dustin Hoffman.

-In 2015, he co-starred with Charlotte Rampling in the highly-praised Andrew Haigh film, "45 Years".
-Courtenay won international awards for his role as Geoff Mercer, and the film was critically-acclaimed and very well-received internationally as well as in the U.S.

-In 2018, he appeared in The Guernsey Literary and Potato Peel Pie Society and King of Thieves.
+In 2012, he co-starred in romantic drama Quartet alongside Maggie Smith, directed by Dustin Hoffman.
+It premiered at the Toronto International Film Festival to positive reviews.
+In 2015, he co-starred with Charlotte Rampling in the highly-praised Andrew Haigh film, 45 Years.
+Courtenay won international awards including the Berlin International Film Festival's Silver Bear and Venice International Film Festival's Volpi Cup for Best Actor. for his role as Geoff Mercer, and the film was critically-acclaimed and very well-received internationally as well as in the U.S. In 2018, he appeared in The Guernsey Literary and Potato Peel Pie Society starring Lily James and King of Thieves alongside Michael Caine and Michael Gambon.

 In 2019, he was a panellist on Harry Hill's Alien Fun Capsule, Season 3 episode 1.
 For his introduction, after the other 3 guests had been announced Harry expressed surprise that the fourth seat (Courtenay's) was empty.
 Harry said he knew the guest had set off some time ago, which was followed by a cut to the 1962 film The Loneliness of the Long Distance Runner in which Courtenay's character was running.
 Courtenay then entered the studio, apparently out of breath and in the same running kit he'd been wearing in the film.
 Also in 2019 he voiced the character of Prince Philip in The Queen's Corgi, his first voice role, and also appeared in The Aeronauts starring Felicity Jones and Eddie Redmayne.